shrink/laravel-strict/README.md

 * Code quality enforced by [`nunomaduro/phpinsights`][php-insights] and [`vimeo/psalm`][psalm]
 * Laravel boilerplate removed
-* Continuous Delivery through a [GitHub Workflow][workflows/build] publishing to the GitHub Container Registry
+* Continuous Delivery using [GitHub Actions][workflows/build] and the GitHub Container Registry
 * Docker Compose provides a local development environment
 * [`Makefile`](Makefile) includes helpful development lifecycle commands
 * **All requests served by Laravel** which is ideal for an API